 PORT ALBERNI – Seniors in Port Alberni will soon have access to additional affordable rental housing and long-term care so they can receive the services they need and continue to live in the community as they age.

-Two new projects at the Tsawaayuus Care Facility are under construction as part of a partnership between the Province, Island Health, the Aboriginal Housing Management Association, Westcoast Native Health Care Society, the Nuu-chah-nulth Economic Development Corporation and the City of Port Alberni.
+Two new projects at the Tsawaayuus Care Facility are under construction as part of a partnership between the Province, Island Health, the Indigenous Housing Management Association, Westcoast Native Health Care Society, the Nuu-chah-nulth Economic Development Corporation and the City of Port Alberni.

 “Too many seniors in Port Alberni are struggling to keep up with the rising housing costs,” said Scott Fraser, MLA for Mid Island-Pacific Rim.
 “I am proud that our government is working with community partners to ensure seniors have access to safe and affordable housing in our community.”